While we’ve covered some pragmatic tips for B2B email marketing before, this post is dedicated to legal and ethical aspects of this marketing tactic.

 “Do not to your neighbor what you would take ill from him”

-This is not only understood to be the basis of all human rights, but applies to email marketing as well – If you don’t enjoy receiving spam why do you think other do?
+This is not only understood to be the basis of all human rights but applies to B2B email marketing as well – If you don’t enjoy receiving spam why do you think others do?
 If you don’t enjoy getting commercial offers that are irrelevant to you why do think forcing them on others is a good idea?

 Do you need Fake Vitamins?
-Phony watches?
+Phoney watches?
 Dodgy loans?